Purple Crown Lorikeet

 The life span of the Purple Crown Lorikeet is 7 to 9 years.

 Description and Sexing

 The Purple Crowned Lorikeets is one of the smallest lorikeets in Australia.
 They are green with a dark purple crown, a yellow-orange forehead and ear-coverts, that deepens to orange.
-The chin, chest and belly are a conspicuous powder blue, while the thighs and under-tail coverts are yellowish-green.
-The male Purple Crowned Lorikeet has a large crimson patch under the wimgs when bird is in flight.
-The female looks very simular and has a darker iris and has a paler ear convert.
-The juviniles and duller in colour and lack the purple crown.
+The chin, chest and belly are a conspicuous powder blue, while the thighs and under-tail coverts are yellowish green.
+The male Purple Crowned Lorikeet has a large crimson patch under the wings when bird is in flight.
+The female looks very similar and has a darker iris and has a paler ear convert.
+The juveniles and duller in color and lack the purple crown.

 Feeding and Care

 The Purple Crowned Lorikeet just like all lorikeets, in the wild, feed on nectar and pollen from plants and flowers.

 In captivity one of the most common causes of premature death in lorikeets are infections caused by a poorly balanced diet or food that has been spoilt.
 There are many good quality commercial formulas available for lorikeets, that will provide the proper dietary requirements and nutrition for your bird.

 There are two main types of commercial formulas, namely wet mix and dry mix.
 These mixes come in powder form.

 If feeding dry mix, plenty of fresh drinking water needs to be made available for the bird.
 The power should be thrown out and feed containers washed every day.